jomapp/GradleLicensePluginIssueSample/README.md

 # GradleLicensePluginIssueSimple
-Simple project for to reproduce an issue in the gradle-license-plugin.
+Simple project to reproduce an issue in the gradle-license-plugin.